 Hitchcock is a film based around the making of Psycho.
 It is taken from the non-fiction book Alfred Hitchcock and the Making of Psycho (1990) by Stephen Rebello, which originally began as an article for Cinefantastique magazine, an exhaustive work wherein Rebello went through Hitchcocks notes and interviewed every remaining person connected to the film.
 The film version has been made by Sacha Gervasi, previously a screenwriter with The Big Tease (1999), Henrys Crime (2010) and most famously Steven Spielbergs The Terminal (2004).
 Gervasi has only directed one other film with the heavy metal documentary Anvil: The Story of Anvil (2008).
-The screenplay comes from John J. McLaughlin who also wrote Black Swan (2010) and Coma (tv mini-series, 2012).
+The screenplay comes from John J. McLaughlin who also wrote Black Swan (2010), Coma (tv mini-series, 2012) and Parker (2013).

 What the script for Hitchcock does do particularly well is delve down into the psychological undercurrents of the various players in the Psycho story and show how each of these fed back into the film.
 Hitchcocks jealousy over feeling that Alma is having an affair and his eventual anger is played out in scenes where he is directing Scarlett Johanssons Janet Leigh and clearly enacting his own suppressed rage (as well as that against censors and studio heads).
 Maybe the only real quibble I would have here is that the film makes the irritating conclusion that a preoccupation with depicting horror and murder comes from a place where people are really wanting to do these things themselves this is the sort of pop psychology stereotyping of horror creators that is the equivalent of saying that watching acts of violence on a screen is going to inspire people to immediately go out and copy them in real life.
 (In reality, I would argue that most people who enjoy/create horror are well societally adjusted for the most part horror is merely a way of indulging the forbidden dark emotions that are habitually repressed by society and offer an alternative to the sanitised PG-rated world that the upholders of moral virtue insist should be the case).

 Anthony Hopkins settles into the role of Hitchcock perfectly, nailing the mannerisms, the voice and lofty bearing, and manages to incarnate the character with a considerable range of emotions.
-(I would be surprised if Anthony Hopkins does not accrue end of the year awards nominations as a result).
 Helen Mirren is the force of the nature that is Helen Mirren and more than ably plays alongside him.
 The relationship between these two acting legends is the backbone of the film.
 The film is essentially a recognition of the love between the two them and the end it reaches is a sincere heart-warming conciliation.

 The film does perhaps overplay the Ed Gein connection.
 I have always assumed that this was more a case of people drawing associations after the fact Robert Bloch lived not far from where Ed Gein did and read about the story in newspapers but was not aware of the connection between the two until after the publication of the book.
 By contrast, the film has Hitchcock not only fully aware of the connection but even using photographs from the crime as part of his initial promotion.
 Furthermore, the film opens on Gein (Michael Wincott)s murder of his brother (in a rather funny Alfred Hitchcock Presents-styled intro), while Gein bizarrely continues to turn up throughout as a confessor and even psychologist for Hitchcocks darkest feelings.